 Laptop or desktop computer with minimum requirements

-Though not required, a mouse with mouse wheel can make the controls in Tabletop Simulator a little easier to manage.
+Though not required, a mouse with mouse wheel can make the controls in board game simulation platforms a little easier to manage.

 Discord account with tested ability to voice chat